SonahSofern/Xenoblade-Series-Randomizer/XC2/Unique Monster Hunt/UM Hunt README.txt

 Keep an eye out for Secret Shops on the maps with Unique Monsters, denoted by a green dot when you are close enough to see it on the map not in the menu.
 These Secret Shops have loot you can't find anywhere else, and so they're very helpful.
 Each map has a 50% chance to spawn a secret shop, and it will replace one random NPC on that map if it does spawn in.
 You can tell whether a Secret Shop has spawned on the map by seeing if any regular NPC on that map has any option to talk to them above their head, and if not, then a Secret Shop has spawned.

-Unique Monsters may also drop loot, when defeated.
+Unique Monsters may also drop loot when defeated.
 The loot they drop will be weaker than the loot in shops, but should still allow you to make a viable build with those items.

 Beating all sets of Unique Monsters will warp you to the credits.
 If you chose 10 waves, and also selected the "Superboss Wave" suboption, you will also get 5 additional waves of Superbosses, on areas you have previously visited.
 Defeat those waves to warp to the credits!

-Warning: This mode uses a lot of randomization features already by default, and so it will override the following settings (tur, as the mode was balanced around having some of these on or off:
+Warning: This mode uses a lot of randomization features already by default, and so it will override the following settings, as the mode was balanced around having some of these on or off:

 Accessory Shops
 Collection Points